Web3-API/dao/spending-proposals/007-philh-api-mining-validation.md

 |-|-|-|
 | $600 + 3,78 `W3API` | Jan 15 - Feb 5, 2021 | 12 hours |

-NB: This is a draft version while I'm still collecting feedback.
-An additional funding may be requested in order to compensate support provided by other contributors.
+NB: An additional budget of up to 25% of the above will be needed in order to compensate support provided by other contributors.

 ## Summary